Santonu91/jenkins_java_project_02/README.md

 Devops Project

-  Note: pom.xml needs to be fixed  Its showing  maven clean package error
+  Note: pom.xml needs to be fixed  Its showing  error on  maven clean package